2024

 2. Gain New Skills

 While you are on sabbatical leave, you can learn new skills.
-For example, you might learn how to code in a new language or develop an app.
+For example, you might learn to code in a new language or develop an app.

 3. Get More Done